 When we were there, new roads had been built and Google Maps hadn’t acknowledged them yet, and the Sat Nav certainly hadn’t either.
 But overall, I would say it is safe to drive in Jordan.

 Using the Jordan Pass

-The Jordan tourism authority has devised the most useful tourism pass for visitors to access all of the top attractions in Jordan.
-Especially useful for tourists spending three days or longer in Jordan.
+The Jordan tourism authority has devised a very useful and convenient useful tourism pass for visitors to access all of the top attractions in Jordan.
+This is especially useful for tourists spending three days or longer in Jordan.
 The best thing about the Jordan Pass is that it includes your entry visa to the country, as well as entry to Petra, so having those two things alone included saves a huge amount of money.
-You can buy it online in advance of visiting and can either print the pdf off, or use the app on your phone.
+You can buy it online in advance of visiting and can either print the pdf, or use the app on your phone.

 The Jordan Pass is a must-buy for any visitor to Jordan.